mmbman/Katagiri/jewel-mirror-awareness.md

 So the sutra says “Although it is not fabricated, it is not without speech.”

 This is what we call liberation, or emancipation.
 Everything is liberated.
 This table before me is liberated.
 It is not just the table you hold in your thoughts.
 It is free, emancipated from the limits of your thoughts.
-The technical term is *Samboghakaya Buddha*.
+The technical term is *Sambhogakaya Buddha*.
 Something between Dharmakaya Buddha, the truth or absolute, and Nirmanakaya Buddha, the world of our perceptions and concepts.
 Something more than the limited world of our concepts, something emancipated from it.

 That freedom really teaches people.
 If you are not emancipated, liberated in your actions and your practice, it is very difficult to teach or to help people.
 We must keep that in mind always in our practice.